-Our Chief Executive Officer annually reviews the performance of each of our named executive officers (other than the Chief Executive Officer, the President and Steven J. Golsen) and presents to the Compensation Committee recommendations with respect to salary, bonuses and other benefit items.
+Our Chief Executive Officer annually reviews the performance of each of our named executive officers (other than the Chief Executive Officer, the President and the Chief Operating Officer of the Climate Control Business) and presents to the Compensation Committee recommendations with respect to salary, bonuses and other benefit items.
 The Compensation Committee considers such recommendations in light of the Compensation Committee's philosophy and objectives and exercises its discretion in accepting or modifying the recommended compensation.
 Historically, the Compensation Committee has generally adopted the recommended compensation.
-In determining compensation for the Chief Executive Officer, the President, and Steven J. Golsen, the Compensation Committee reviews the responsibilities and performance of each of them.
-Such review includes interviewing each of the Chief Executive Officer, the President and Steven J. Golsen and consideration of the Compensation Committee's observations of the Chief Executive Officer, the President and Steven J. Golsen during the applicable year.
+In determining compensation for the Chief Executive Officer, the President and the Chief Operating Officer of the Climate Control Business, the Compensation Committee reviews the responsibilities and performance of each of them.
+Such review includes interviewing these officers and consideration of the Compensation Committee's observations of these officers during the applicable year.

-2011 Executive Compensation Components
+2012 Executive Compensation Components

-For the fiscal year ended December 31, 2011, the principal components of compensation for the named executive officers were:
+For the fiscal year ended December 31, 2012, the principal components of compensation for the named executive officers were:

-- base salary;
+- · base salary:

 - · cash bonus;

-- death benefit and salary continuation plans; and
+- · death benefit and salary continuation plans; and

-- perquisites and other personal benefits.
+- · perquisites and other personal benefits.

-The Compensation Committee did not award equity-based compensation, such as stock options, to the named executive officers in 2011.
-As discussed below, the Compensation Committee awarded salary increases and bonuses to the named executive officers for 2011.
+The Compensation Committee did not award equity-based compensation, such as stock options, to the named executive officers in 2012.
+As discussed below, the Compensation Committee awarded salary increases and bonuses to the named executive officers for 2012.
 Those awards were considered sufficient to provide competitively based incentives to our executives to advance company performance, without granting equity based compensation as well.
-The Committee's assessment was that the named executive officers in 2011 continued to maintain a sufficient ownership interest in the Company to provide alignment with the Company's long-term interests.
+The Committee's assessment was that the named executive officers in 2012 continued to maintain a sufficient ownership interest in the Company to provide alignment with the Company's long-term interests.
 We do not benchmark the amount of total compensation or any material element of compensation.